Buhadod/tamarin-sapic-guide/README.md

 # Tamarin-SAPIC-Guide

-This document will explain how to wtrite a protocol using tamarin SAPIC (process based fact)
+This document will explain how to write a protocol using tamarin SAPIC (process based fact).

 ## Setup